-A SysML v1 model conforms to the SPECTRA Model compliance point shall be a well-formed SysML XMI document where some of the SysML elements are annotated with stereotypes defined in this SPECTRA specification according to the meaning, semantics and constraints described in this specification.
+A SysML v2 model conforms to the SPECTRA Model compliance point shall be a well-formed SysML XMI document or a textual representation where some of the SysML elements are annotated with the metadata defined in this SPECTRA specification according to the meaning, semantics and constraints described in this specification.
 It is the responsibility of the producer of the compliant model to choose which meanings to use, based on the need to communicate certain assertions about the system of interest.
-This involves the mandatory stereotypes defined in the SPECTRA Kernel to communicate the meaning of selected SysML elements in relation to the assertions made about the system of interest, as well as any extended meanings and optional stereotypes suggested by this SPECTRA specification.
+This involves the mandatory metadata defined in the SPECTRA Kernel to communicate the meaning of selected SysML elements in relation to the assertions made about the system of interest, as well as any extended meanings and optional metadata suggested by this SPECTRA specification.
 Authors of compliant models are expected to use the guidance material provided in this specification.